Day 1: DAKAR – Senegal

 Cholera: not required at the time of editing the program, please check before departure.

 Malaria prophylaxis: absolutely recommended.

-Note: Liberia and Ivory Coast have diplomatic representations in Dakar that can issue visas, contact us in advance if the visa must be obtained during the expedition.
+Note: Guinea, Liberia and Ivory Coast have diplomatic representations in Dakar that may issue visas, contact us in advance.

 Lunches: cold meals (picnics) or restaurants.